notslang/recipes/meatballs.md

 - 0.75 cup Italian seasoned breadcrumbs
 - 0.5 cup grated Parmesan
-  - Using real Parmesan Reggiano is not necessary, no noticeable difference in flavor.
 - 1 tsp salt
 - 1 tsp pepper
 - dash of cayenne